|

 What to do when changing images during a migration

-When you're doing a website migration, if you're getting image traffic you should ideally migrate and redirect all of your images too - but what happens if you're redoing all of your images?
-I had this situation and found a solution that worked really well. β¬οΈ β This was an e-commerce client getting approximately 80,000 clicks from their product imagery, but they were redoing it all during the site rebuild and migration.
+This was an e-commerce client getting approximately 80,000 clicks from their product imagery, but they were redoing it all during the site rebuild and migration.
 It became complex trying to map redirects for old product images to new ones, so we ended up doing something else: We simply copied the asset directory with images over to the new site so they were accessible on the same URLs.
-The result was: β β
+The result was:

-The images stayed ranking and if a user clicked to visit the source, they followed the normal URL redirect and ended up on the correct page β β
+βœ… The images stayed ranking and if a user clicked to visit the source, they followed the normal URL redirect and ended up on the correct page

 Take "Keyword Difficulty" with a big pinch of salt

 Firstly, it's a proprietary metric that is calculated differently by many different tool vendors, so be very careful if you are going to make any decisions based on this metric!
-The image above is just one example Chris Ridley found where SEMrush and Ahrefs rated the same keyword as "Very Hard" and "Easy". π
+The image above is just one example Chris Ridley found where SEMrush and Ahrefs rated the same keyword as "Very Hard" and "Easy". 😐

 Secondly, 'difficulty' is subjective to the ranking power of your site.
 Your brand new website with 6 links is going to find it "very hard" to rank for almost anything, but that 12-year-old 1.2M link behemoth is going to find it "very easy".